The Face Behind The Mask: High-Functioning Depression And Mental Health Conditions

 Even sources of praise, hobbies, and loving relationships may not offer the same pride and comfort to someone living with high-functioning depression.
 This disorder may lead to self-isolation, an attempt to mask internal pain, making it harder for friends, family, and colleagues to recognize an internal shift or a change in behavior.
 In this way, masking is a taxing coping mechanism in itself.

-If you are able to move through your life without major behavioral changes but experience consistent feelings of sadness or hopelessness, consider the following questions:
+If you are able to move through your life without major behavioral changes but experience consistent feelings of sadness or hopelessness, consider the following questions to understand depression:

 If you answered “yes” to many or most of those questions, then you may be experiencing high-functioning depression.
-Please note that this short quiz is not an exhaustive diagnostic tool but a starting point as you try to understand what you are going through.
+Please note that this short quiz is not an exhaustive diagnostic tool for high-functioning depression but a starting point as you try to understand what you are going through.
 Consider consulting a mental health professional for a proper medical diagnosis so you may start on the appropriate treatment path.
+Recognizing these signs is the first step toward seeking proper treatment.

 If you or someone you know is in crisis and needs immediate assistance, text “HOME” to 741741 or click here to message a Crisis Text Line counselor for 24/7 help.